 - A solar panel product warranty generally covers manufacturing and material defects that would result in the panel not working for some unexpected reason.
 These product warranties usually span 10 to 12 years of operation.

 - A solar panel power warranty (also called a performance warranty) usually guarantees a system will produce electricity at a predictable rate (see degradation rate above) over the first 20 years of a panel’s life.
 If a panel’s output falls short of the guarantee, the power warranty should cover replacement costs.

-And remember—a warranty is only as good as the company that stands behind it.
-Be sure to check its history, current stability, and customer satisfaction.
-For a product that lasts 30 - 40 years, it’s important to find a partner that will provide support throughout.
+After all, a warranty is only as good as the company that stands behind it.
+Be sure to check the company's history, current stability and customer satisfaction.
+For a product that lasts 30 to 40 years, it’s important to find a partner that will provide support throughout.
 Investing in quality solar equipment that has the full backing of the manufacturer can save you headaches and money down the line.
 It’s an investment in value and savings.